jakub-m/no-docker/post.markdown

 lower quux
 ```

-Worth noting, the workdir is a "technical" directory used by overlayfs to prepare files to move them in a single atomic operation.
+Worth noting that the workdir is a "technical" directory used by overlayfs to prepare files to move them in a single atomic operation.

 [ref_workdir]:https://unix.stackexchange.com/questions/324515/linux-filesystem-overlay-what-is-workdir-used-for-overlayfs

 # Conclusion

-Docker itself is not magic, the mechanisms of the kernel is the magic, and you can easily explore those mechanisms yourself.
-The one important part I didn't cover here is networking namespace.
+Docker itself is not magic, the mechanisms of the kernel are the magic, and you can easily explore those mechanisms yourself.
+The one important part I didn't cover here is the networking namespace.

 [ref_00_prepare_sh]:https://github.com/jakub-m/no-docker/blob/playground/00-prepare.sh
 [ref_10_busybox_image]:https://github.com/jakub-m/no-docker/blob/playground/10-busybox-image.sh